harivj1/Advanced-Keystroke-Monitor/README.md

 Important

 For educational use only.
-Respect others' privacy; don't misuse.
+Respect others' privacy; don't misuse it.
 Ensure legal consent before usage.
 Encrypting and storing data without consent is illegal.
 Using this script means you agree to these terms